-There are two types of occupancy sensors: ultrasonic and infrared.
 Ultrasonic sensors detect sound, while infrared sensors detect heat and motion.
 In addition to controlling ambient lighting in a room, they are useful for task lighting applications such as over kitchen counters.
 In such applications, task lights are turned on by the motion of a person washing dishes, for instance, and automatically turn off a few minutes after the person leaves the area.

 You can use photosensors to prevent outdoor lights from operating during daylight hours.
 This can help save energy because you don't have to remember to turn off your outdoor lights.